carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

 4. **Grouping**: The facilitator reads each sticky note aloud, then asks the participant who wrote it to explain the idea and the reason.
-The facilitator then moves the sticky note to the `Grouping & Priority` area.
+The facilitator then moves the sticky note to the `Grouping and Priority` area.
 Group ideas that overlap together.

   ![Grouping the sticky notes](/learningpaths/effective-efficient-kubernetes-debugging/images/debugging-kubernetes-dands-group.png#center)